HaxeFlixel/flixel-tools/README.md

 ```batch
 flixel template -n <name>
 ```

-Currently this template is only compatible with the latest dev branch of flixel.
+- Currently the templates created are only compatible with the latest dev branch of flixel.
+For flixel 2.x use the command: ```haxelib run flixel new -name <name>```